chrisglein/chrisglein.github.io/_posts/2012-03-25-music-made-me-part-16.md

 ### Criminal - Fiona Apple
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/6PNvv1dmDbOWrAYwEcuKBX?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 I had heard Fiona Apple before.
 I remembered seeing the [video](http://www.youtube.com/watch?v=FFOzayDpWoI&ob=av2e) for this song on the MTVs, with her all vignetted, emaciated, and red eyed.
 I also remember her legendary [acceptance speech](http://www.youtube.com/watch?v=GSLwYrPbuts).
-For as much as they tried to turn her into some weird heroine-chic sex object, there is some serious power in that tiny body.
+For as much as the music industry tried to treat her as some weird heroine-chic sex object, there is some serious power in that small frame.
 Her voice, her piano… so deep.

 So I first heard this back in '96.
 I almost ended up with the album too.
 There was one of those CD club things where you could get a couple albums cheap if you then remembered to get out again quick.
 This album was barely cut from my first draft list, and I didn’t end up getting it.